JoshuaTurcotte/HQ-Python-Portfolio/README.md

 # HQ-Python-Portfolio

-This repository acts as a way to share the portfolio project with employers.
+This repository is a showcase of what I have done and have been able to learn in terms of data analysis after taking the Global Tech HQ Data Analysis course.